All-Hands-AI/OpenHands/evaluation/TUTORIAL.md

 ## What is "Request user input"?

 At the end of the above screenshot, OpenDevin actually requests user inputs when it think it finishes the task.
-There's multiple motivation for this design:
+There are multiple motivations for this design:

 1. If the agent did something wrong, the user can follow-up with language feedback to correct it.